cobianzo/coco-visualtransition/README.md

 2) Depending on the selected pattern, includes inline css for every group having a pattern selected.
 3) The inline css includes a svg with an id, which is associated to the core/group as a mask with clip-path or mark-image.
 4) We use an SVG generator in php, which dyanmicaly generates a svg with the pattern, and includes it in the page.

-We use the development pattern 'factory' for it.
+The `SVG_Generator` class can be extended to create custom patterns.with group sections (problems so far, so i've restricted to make it work only with <div>)- Add z-index 1 and see if it works.
+- Add option to change height in mobile or disable the visual transition in mobile at least
+- add e2e tests and more phpunit tests.
+- create option to validate the plugin with my server, so we can create the pro version of the plugin.
+- Eslint doesnt apply prettier formatting (ie, if a line doesnt end with semicolon, it doest detect the error, and doesnt add it on save)
+- Add help hints to explain the difference between % and px.
+Change the controls for UnitControl

 DETAILS
 ===
 All visual transitions, or shapes, must be defined in `patterns.json`.
-They must be included in the `inc/svg-generators/class-svg-generator-factory.php`,and the child class must be created.
 There are different ways to define a visual transition:
-- with the field 'pattern' of `pattern.json`, which defines the svg path points of the sape
+- Using the field 'pattern' in `patterns.json`, which defines the SVG path points of the shape
-- overwriting the method generate_svg, in the php class of the svg pattern. ie inc/svg-generators/class-waves-svg.php
+- Creating a custom class that extends `SVG_Generator` and overrides the `generate_svg` method
-- overwriting the method generate_points, "  ".
+- Creating a custom class that extends `SVG_Generator` and overrides the `generate_points` method

 TO ADD NEW PATTERNS
 ===